 We have consumed substantial amounts of capital since our inception.
-Our cash, cash equivalents and investment securities totaled approximately \$31.0 million at December 31, 2011.
-While we believe that our existing cash resources and anticipated payments from our existing collaborations will be sufficient to fund our cash requirements at least into the second quarter of 2013, we will require significant additional financing in the future to continue to fund our operations.
+Our cash, cash equivalents and investment securities totaled \$108.0 million at December 31, 2012.
+While we believe that our existing cash resources and anticipated payments from our existing collaborations will be sufficient to fund our cash requirements into 2015, we will require significant additional financing in the future to continue to fund our operations.
 Our future capital requirements will depend on, and could increase significantly as a result of, many factors including:

-- progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, triggering payments under our collaboration agreements or to otherwise make payments under these agreements; - the extent to which we are obligated to reimburse our collaborators or our collaborators are obligated to reimburse us for clinical trial costs under our collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the costs of securing manufacturing arrangements for clinical or commercial production; - the costs of preparing applications for regulatory approvals for our product candidates; - the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our product candidates; and - the costs associated with litigation.
+- the progress in, and the costs of, our preclinical studies and clinical trials and other research and development programs; - the scope, prioritization and number of our research and development programs; - the ability of our collaborators and us to reach the milestones, and other events or developments, triggering payments under our collaboration agreements or to otherwise make payments under these agreements; - our ability to enter into new, and to maintain existing, collaboration and license agreements; - the extent to which we are obligated to reimburse our collaborators or our collaborators are obligated to reimburse us for clinical trial costs under our collaboration agreements; - the costs involved in filing, prosecuting, enforcing and defending patent claims and other intellectual property rights; - the extent to which potential rescission rights for redeemable common stock are exercised; - the costs of securing manufacturing arrangements for clinical or commercial production; - the costs of preparing applications for regulatory approvals for our product candidates; - the costs of establishing, or contracting for, sales and marketing capabilities if we obtain regulatory clearances to market our product candidates; and - the costs associated with litigation.